-These diagrams and worksheets illustrate important concepts from John Janclaes’s book Doing What Matters: How Leaders Help Individuals and Organizations Thrive and provide a guide for you to begin integrating these principles in your organization.
+These diagrams and worksheets illustrate important concepts from John Janclaes’ books, and provide guides for you to begin integrating these principles in your organization.

 Constellations – Playbook Template (Excel)

 This guide and playbook are designed for learning by doing to achieve the highest possible Return on Effort (RoE).
 Over time, I encourage you to adapt and expand the basic playbook in ways that reflect your individual and organizational purpose and goals.
 Toward that end, here’s another useful maxim: Knowledge by itself is not sufficient; it is knowledge applied that makes the difference.

 This is an audio narrative that reinforces and offers additional examples of how to use and adapt the playbook.
 Read and listen along as you begin to develop and incorporate your playbook into your daily progress toward your goals and purpose.

 Doing What Matters – The Learning Loop

 The Learning Loop illustrates an iterative process for continual organizational improvement by highlighting five key questions, along with strategies to identify, implement, and evaluate solutions with the greatest likelihood of success.
 This model emulates a flywheel that generates power most effectively when leaders work together to propel the organization forward.